(Click the title to expand each section.)

 What events do I need to report to the IRB?

-If human subjects involved in research projects approved by the IRB are harmed, including any physical or psychological injury, any adverse events, improper disclosure of private information, economic loss, and other harmful or potentially harmful occurrences, the Principal Investigator(s) must notify the IRB and the Office of Research Administration immediately.
-The ORA will report adverse events to the Office of Human Research Protections, Department of Health and Human Services, as appropriate.
+If human subjects involved in research projects approved by the IRB are harmed, including any physical or psychological injury, any adverse events, improper disclosure of private information, economic loss, and other harmful or potentially harmful occurrences, the Principal Investigator(s) must notify the IRB and the Office of Research Compliance immediately.
+The ORC will report adverse events to the Office of Human Research Protections, Department of Health and Human Services, as appropriate.

 What constitutes voluntary participation in research?